Do quantum linear solvers offer advantage for networks-based system of linear equations?: Conclusions

+Our findings show that 21 of the 50 graph families considered are good, that is, only they offer potential for (exponential) advantage with HHL.
+Realizing such an advantage almost always requires that $\kappa$ and $s$ scale at most polylogarithmically in system size (with the only exception from our dataset being the Sudoku graph family, where $\kappa \sim \sqrt{N}$).
+Among the 21, 7 are from Laplacian matrix based families (we considered a total of 30 of them for our study) and 14 from incidence matrix-based families (where we considered a total of 20 graph families).

+We now summarize our observations on the performance of other QLSs considered in our study:

+\begin{enumerate} \item Improved QLSs such as the CKS(1) and the AQC(1) approaches consistently show crossover to the advantage regime at much smaller system sizes than HHL does.
+Thus, one can realize advantage at smaller problem instances with improved QLS algorithms. \item Furthermore, the CKS(1) and the AQC(1) algorithms elevate several graph families to classes with more advantage.
+In fact, 15 of the 23 bad graph families show exponential advantage with CKS(1)/AQC(1).
+We find one graph family where the dream QLS offers an advantage whereas the CKS(1) and the AQC(1) approaches do not, due to a peculiar cancellation between the growth of $\kappa$ and $s$. \end{enumerate}

-Given the limited nature of a numerical analysis in probing the infinity of graphs that are possible, we propose expanding the scope of graph families via graph superfamilies.
-We give an example of one such graph superfamily, the generalized hypercube graph superfamily (it subsumes hypercube graph family and the complete graph family, besides infinite others).
-We find that this generalization accommodates infinite families of best and better graphs.
-We anticipate that further work in the direction of finding such generalized superfamilies can aid in finding many such best and better graphs.
+Section \ref{sec:graph_superfamily} discusses a generalization of the hypercube and complete graph families to the generalized hypercube superfamily, which we find accommodates an infinity of good graph families in its tableau (see Fig. \ref{fig:hcg}).
+We anticipate that further work in the direction of finding such generalized superfamilies can aid in finding many such new graphs.

+Lastly, we briefly recap our findings from Section \ref{sec:lessons}, where we ask if one can directly look at a graph family properties and assess prospects of advantage for Laplacian matrix- based NLSPs.
+We examine the $A$ matrices of the 30 graph families considered in our survey.
+For \textit{all} of them, we find the matrix elements occurring as two distinct types of patterns for two types of $\kappa$ behaviour: `diffuse' and `sharp' corresponding to slow (at most polylogarithmic $\kappa$ scaling) and fast (polynomial/exponential).
+We thus conjecture that if one finds new edges spawning from existing vertices as system size increases, one could expect slow $\kappa$ growth, and hence better prospects for advantage.
+One could additionally look for a graph construction that could result in slow growing $d_{max}$ for favourable $s$ growth to comment on possible advantage expected from that graph family.